soni801/soni-bot/README.md

    $ vim .env # use any text editor (e.g. nano)
    ```

-   The config file must contain the following:
+   The file must contain the following:

    ```
    TOKEN=<bot_token>